• Skip to primary navigation

 • Scotch Bonnet Peppers.
 An important element for flavor and heat.

 • Other Vegetables.
-Red onion, garlic, scallions.
+Red onion, garlic, scallions or green onions.

 • Liquids.
 Soy sauce, vinegar, lime juice, olive oil.
 Pineapple juice is a popular addition I sometimes uses.